Syyren/CPRO_2221_A1/README.md

 This project serves as a backend for dealing with Cat endpoints.

-You may inject a payload a cat via http://localhost:8081/cat/create
+You may inject a payload (insert a cat) via http://localhost:8081/cat/create

 You may update an entity via